mozilla/uniffi-rs/docs/manual/src/tutorial/foreign_language_bindings.md

 Note that these commands could be integrated as part of your gradle/XCode build process.

-This is it, you have an MVP integration of uniffi in your project.
+This is it, you have an MVP integration of UniFFI in your project.